flujoo/flujoo.github.io/content/en/three-types-of-music-analysis.md

 If the first type of music analysis is to describe what a musical work looks like, then the second is to figure out why it looks like that.

-The second type of music analysis assumes that the musical works we heard or read in scores are only superficial appearances, they are the outcomes of some beneath generative mechanisms.
+The second type of music analysis assumes that the musical works we heard or read in scores are only superficial appearances; they are the outcomes of some beneath generative mechanisms.
 These mechanisms may reflect how composers manipulate and combine musical materials.

 The famous composer and theorist Arnold Schoenberg is a representative of the second type of music analysis.
 He always took **motivic development** perspective when analysing music, as in his analysis of the beginning theme of Beethoven's first piano sonata:[^2]